-Welcome to CV Productions Inc. ”C” Frank Caliguri and ”V” Bill Viola.
-The company officially amended its corporate structure to be renamed Pittsburgh MMA Inc. in 2012 in honor of the region being recognized as the birthplace of the sport of MMA in America.
-The Pittsburgh, PA-based mixed martial arts company was founded in 1979.
-CV Productions was the first grass roots movement to develop mixed martial arts into a modern mainstream sport.
 Don’t be fooled by the hype, the UFC may have popularized MMA style events, but Caliguri and Viola were the first!
 The mma events pitted combatants from all fighting disciplines including boxers, kick boxers, martial artists, wrestlers, grapplers, and all around “tough guys.”
 Competitors could win by opponent’s submission, knockout or judges’ decision (based on the 10 point “must” system).
 The competitions were promoted as “Anything Goes – striking, throwing, grappling, punching, kicking, ground fighting, and more.”
 The shows were immediately dubbed by the media as “Organized, Legalized, Street Fighting” a phrase coined by KDKA’s Dave Durian.
 Pittsburgh is the birthplace of modern “sport” MMA (1979).
 The information provided on this site is collected in an effort to preserve the historical integrity of modern mixed martial arts as a sport in Pennsylvania and throughout The United States.
 Below are facts presented in a manner to help educate and fill in the blanks to missing parts of modern MMA history.
-Godfather MMA is dedicated to keeping the storied traditions alive and proving a historical reference for all types of combat and mixed martial arts.
-CV Productions is an online resource for all styles of fighting including mixed martial arts .The company is based in the Western Pennsylvania region, Greater Pittsburgh area promoting Pittsburgh Mixed Martial Arts for over thirty years.
+A new book, Godfathers of MMA is dedicated to keeping the storied traditions alive and proving a historical reference for all types of combat and mixed martial arts.
+CV Productions is an online resource for all styles of fighting including mixed martial arts .The company is based in the Western Pennsylvania region, Greater Pittsburgh area promoting Pittsburgh Mixed Martial Arts for over thirty-five years.
+The company officially amended its corporate structure and re branded Pittsburgh MMA in 2012 in honor of the region being recognized as the birthplace of the sport of MMA in America.
+Godfathers of MMA written by Bill Viola Sr.’s son Bill Viola Jr. and Dr. Fred Adams is on sale now.

 Modern MMA in America:

-Don’t be fooled by the hype…America was first introduced to mainstream mixed martial arts fighting March 20th 1980 in Pittsburgh, PA.
+Don’t be fooled by the hype…America was first introduced to regulated mixed martial arts fighting March 20th 1980 in Pittsburgh, PA.
 The new mma-style league held 10 competitions across Pennsylvania under the banner of “Battle of the Brawlers,” “Battle of the Tough Guys,” “Tough Guy Contests” and “Battle of the Superfighters” throughout 1980, years before promotions such as UFC.
 Notable locations included the Stanley Theater in Pittsburgh, Johnstown War Memorial, and the Philadelphia Civic Center.
 Read more

 Heinz History Museum

 The Western Pennsylvania Sports Museum of the Heinz History Center of Pittsburgh, Pennsylvania in conjunction with the Smithsonian Institute unveiled an exhibit on 23 June 2011 to document the birthplace of mixed martial arts.
-Read More

 Sensei Bill Viola